On Bitcoin and Red Balloons

 We now present our main construction, the Hybrid scheme.
-The scheme works as follows: we run the $(\frac 1 H,H)$-almost uniform scheme with a set of $A$ seeds ($|A|=a$) and simultaneously run the $(1,1+\log H)$-almost uniform scheme with a set of $B$ seeds ($|B|=b$).
+The scheme works as follows: we run the $(\frac 1 H,H)$-almost uniform scheme with a set of $A$ seeds ($|A|=a$) and simultaneously run the $(1,1+\log H)$-almost uniform scheme\footnote{All logarithms in this paper have base $d$, so we write $\log H$ to denote $\log_d H$.} with a set of $B$ seeds ($|B|=b$).

-\begin{theorem} If it holds that $a\geq b\geq 7$, Then, information propagation and no duplication are the only strategies that always survive iterated removal of weakly dominated strategies in the $(\beta,\mathcal H)$-almost-uniform scheme (for every node of depth at most $H$ in trees rooted by seeds in $A$, and $1+\log H$ for every node rooted by seeds in $B$).
-Furthermore, there is an elimination order in which these strategies are the only ones that survive.
+\begin{theorem} Assume that $d\geq 3$, $t\ge 15$ and consider the Hybrid scheme with set $A$ of size $a=t-7$ and set $B$ of size $b=7$.
+Let $Z$ be the set of nodes of depth at most $H$ in trees rooted by seeds in $A$, and $1+\log H$ for nodes rooted by seeds in $B$.

+In the Hybrid scheme only profiles of strategies in which every node in $Z$ never duplicates and always propagates information survive in {\em every} iterated removal of weakly dominated strategies.
+Furthermore, there is an elimination order in which {\em only} these profiles of strategies survive.
 The total payment is in expectation at most $3$, and $2+\log H$ in the worst case.
-A fraction of at least $\frac a {a+b}$ of the network is aware of the transaction after the distribution phase. \end{theorem} \begin{proof} The theorem is a consequence of Theorem \ref{thm-almost-uniform}: all nodes up to depth $\log H$ in trees rooted by nodes in $B$ will propagate information and will not duplicate themselves.
+At least $\frac {t-7} t$-fraction of the network is aware of the transaction after the distribution phase. \end{theorem} \begin{proof} The theorem is a consequence of Theorem \ref{thm-almost-uniform}: all nodes up to depth $\log H$ in trees rooted by nodes in $B$ will propagate information and will not duplicate themselves.
 Thus, when considering the nodes in $A$, there are at least $7\cdot \frac{d\cdot d^{\log H}-1}{d-1}\geq 7H\geq 2H+6$ nodes that are aware of the transaction, which are not part of the trees rooted by nodes in $A$.
 Thus we can apply again Theorem \ref{thm-almost-uniform} to claim each seed in $A$ roots a full tree of height $H$.